 - your walking distance is limited because of your socket

 - you can’t sit comfortably with your socket

 - you often lose your prosthesis during daily activities

 - you have back pain because you stand or sit not straight or limb while you walk

 Intake: After agreement of your Insurance company you send us a request for an intake.
 The intake procedure is to evaluate whether you are a suitable candidate for osseointegration.
 The intake is to inform you about the osseointegration procedure this also includes a consultation with a patient with an osseointegration prosthesis.
 When you are a suitable candidate you will be prepared and scheduled for surgery.

 Surgery: The metal implant(Titanium) will be inserted into the bone of your stump.
 If necessary the length of the bone will we adjusted and the soft tissue corrected.
-After the implantation the wound is closed.
-Then a small skin incision is made and a connecting adapter of the osseointegration prosthesis is put through this incision into the implant.
+Then a small skin incision is made and a connecting part of the osseointegration prosthesis is put through this incision into the implant.
 This skin penetration point is called a stoma.
-After the surgery you will be observed in the hospital for three to five days.
+After the surgery ou will stay in the hospital for a few days’ observation.
 In the hospital you will get instructions how to clean the stoma.
-Your prosthesis will be prepared for the connection with the osseointegrated implant by our prosthetists.
-After discharge from the hospital you will stay during the rehabilitation in a hotel or apartment close to the hospital.

-Rehabilitation: One week after surgery the osseointegration rehabilitation starts.
-This takes place every day in our rehab department.
+Rehabilitation: One week after the surgery the osseointegration rehabilitation starts.
+This takes place every day in a rehab department.
 You step-by-step learn how to load the prosthesis and how to walk with crutches.
-Below knee amputees will complete the rehabilitation in three weeks.
-Above knee amputees complete rehabilitation in five weeks but will have to do exercises at home before they are able to walk fully weight bearing on the osseointegration prosthesis without crutches.
+Below knee amputees will complete the rehabilitation in four weeks.
+Above knee amputees will have to do exercises at home and are able to walk without crutches in two to three months.